Tarrant County DUI Guide

 What Makes Tarrant County Different

-• Property Release Restrictions: Retrieving personal property from jail can be challenging.
-Inmates generally are not authorized to release property while in county custody.
-A release can only be authorized if "undue hardship" is proven and approved by a Captain or higher (or the Booking Watch Commander if a Captain is unavailable).
-This suggests that such releases are non-routine and scrutinized.
+- Inmate Property Release Restrictions: Inmates generally are not authorized to release property while in county custody.
+A release can only be authorized if "undue hardship" is proven and must be approved by a Captain or higher at the Tarrant County Corrections Center.

 Sources